by Texas Homesteader ~

 To use, shake thoroughly & pour a small amount of mouthwash into a small cup.
 Swish thoroughly through all your teeth and spit mouthwash into sink.
 I like to swish with a little clear water afterward.

-I store my mouthwash in my closet and have had no trouble.
-But for safety's sake I'd recommend storing in the refrigerator and using within a couple of weeks.
+I store my mouthwash in my bathroom and have had no trouble provided I use it quickly since it contains no preservatives.
+But for safety's sake I'd recommend storing in the refrigerator and using within a week or two.